tariksk355/K8s-project/README.md

 Requested files:

 ADD/DELETE/UPDATE DEPLOYMENT AND SERVICE
-1. Dockerfile                     # To be delivered by students
+1. Dockerfile                     # To be delivered by team
-2. web_server_deployment.yml      # To be delivered by students
+2. web_server_deployment.yml      # To be delivered by team
-3. web_server_service.yaml        # To be delivered by students
+3. web_server_service.yaml        # To be delivered by team

 SEARCH DEPLOYMENT AND SERVICE
-1. Dockerfile                     # To be delivered by students
+1. Dockerfile                     # To be delivered by team
-2. result_server_deployment.yml   # To be delivered by students
+2. result_server_deployment.yml   # To be delivered by team
-3. result_server_service.yaml     # To be delivered by students
+3. result_server_service.yaml     # To be delivered by team

 DATABASE DEPLOYMENT AND SERVICE
-1. mysql_deployement.yml          # To be delivered by students
+1. mysql_deployement.yml          # To be delivered by team
-2. mysql_service.yaml             # To be delivered by students
+2. mysql_service.yaml             # To be delivered by team
-3. persistent_volume.yaml         # To be delivered by students
+3. persistent_volume.yaml         # To be delivered by team
-4. persistent_volume_claim.yaml   # To be delivered by students
+4. persistent_volume_claim.yaml   # To be delivered by team

 SECRETS AND CONFIGMAP
-1. mysql-secret.yaml              # To be delivered by students
+1. mysql-secret.yaml              # To be delivered by team
-2. database_configmap.yaml        # To be delivered by students
+2. database_configmap.yaml        # To be delivered by team
-3. servers_configmap.yaml         # To be delivered by students
+3. servers_configmap.yaml         # To be delivered by team

 ```